bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-Let&apos;'s start adding that extra information.
-Maybe I want to talk to them about, let&apos;'s think of a good thing that we can talk about.
-We&apos;'ll do my favorite movies from the 80s, all right, since I&apos;'m changing the topic, I&apos;'m also going to change the title, &apos;"My Favorite,&apos;" I should learn to type that word, &apos;"80s Movies.&apos;" It&apos;'s not uncommon for the **title** and the **h1** to be the same, or at least very similar.
+Let&apos;s start adding that extra information.
+Maybe I want to talk to them about, let&apos;s think of a good thing that we can talk about.
+We&apos;ll do my favorite movies from the 80s, all right, since I&apos;m changing the topic, I&apos;m also going to change the title, &apos;"My Favorite,&apos;" I should learn to type that word, &apos;"80s Movies.&apos;" It&apos;s not uncommon for the **title** and the **h1** to be the same, or at least very similar.

-Let&apos;'s say to be honest, for me, &apos;"The 80s were great,&apos;" right?
-I had a paper route, I could ride my bike, I went to a lot of movies, &apos;"So what were the movies.&apos;" If I&apos;'m going to list off my favorite movies, it makes sense that I should use some sort of list.
-I could use an ordered list, an fixed with **&lt;ol&gt;** (**&lt;ol&gt;**) if I wanted to rank them.
-But since they&apos;'re all so great, I&apos;'m going to go ahead and do an unordered list and include three things.
-Number one, we can&apos;'t forget the good old &apos;"Goonies,&apos;" all right?
-Style number two, I will do &apos;"Back to the Future,&apos;" and we&apos;'ll just do those two for right now.
+Let&apos;s say to be honest, for me, &apos;"The 80s were great,&apos;" right?
+I had a paper route, I could ride my bike, I went to a lot of movies, &apos;"So what were the movies.&apos;" If I&apos;m going to list off my favorite movies, it makes sense that I should use some sort of list.
+I could use an ordered list, an fixed with **&lt;ol&gt;** if I wanted to rank them.
+But since they&apos;re all so great, I&apos;m going to go ahead and do an unordered list and include three things.
+Number one, we can&apos;t forget the good old &apos;"Goonies,&apos;" all right?
+Style number two, I will do &apos;"Back to the Future,&apos;" and we&apos;ll just do those two for right now.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 152.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->